 Patient 1.
-Passage vear old response presented with metastatic bladder cancer and obstructed left kidney.
+This year old presented with metastatic bladder cancer and obstructed left kidney.
 The standard of care in this case would be relief of urinary obstruction followed by palliative chemo.
 The Craigavon urologist was proposing primary surgery (cystectomy) and chemo after.
 Reference to a properly constructed MDT would have prevented this error.
-This patient was admitted to BCH remonal promotion (adapted by the US), had nephrostomy today and is due to commence palliative chemo next week.
-It is highly likely that surgery has no role to play in this redaced by the USI palliative care.
-Patient 2 retroperitoneal nodal disease.
+This patient was admitted to BCH record properties, had nephrostomy today and is due to commence palliative chemo next week.
+It is highly likely that surgery has no role to play in this reduced by the USI palliative care.
+Patient 2 and extensive retroperitoneal nodal disease.
 The standard of care would be neo-adjuvant chemo and if there is a satisfactory response, then proceed with either surgery or radiotherapy.
 The Craigavon urologist was proposing primary surgery (cystectomy) and it would appear from the notes that there was not an appreciation of the extensive nodal disease.
 Again, reference to a properly constructed MDT would have prevented this error.
-This information is to see the oncologist in BCH this week and will hopefully start chemo next week.

-Patient 3 was diagnosed with a highly aggressive sarcomatoid bladder tumour in reduced by he use.

-At that stage should have been offered cystectomy as soon as possible.
-For some unknown reason, was brought back for a second endoscopic resection towards end July / early August by which time the tumour was found to have increases in size. remained very symptomatic during August and September and was given a date for cystectomy in CAH Personal Information redacted by the USI .
+This is to see the oncologist in BCH this week and will hopefully start chemo next week.
+Patient 3 was diagnosed with a highly aggressive sarcomatoid bladder tumour in the second of the secon some unknown reason, was brought back for a second endoscopic resection towards end July / early August by which time the tumour was found to have increases in size. remained very symptomatic during August and September and was given a date for cystectomy in CAH Personal Information reducted by the USI .
 It was not clear to the regional MDM why this information had not been offered definitive surgery sooner and reference to a properly constructed MDT would have prevented this error. is having definitive surgery tomorrow.
-Patient 4 This This has low - intermediate risk prostate cancer and was due to have radical

-Patient 4 states of the prostate cancer and was due to have radical prostatectomy last week in Craigavon. operation was cancelled and has been in contact with media.
+Patient 4 Interest This Interest has low - intermediate risk prostate cancer and was due to have radical prostatectomy last week in Craigavon. operation was cancelled and has been in contact with media.
 There is no issue with the treatment offered.
-When I met of the many options for treatment and after discussion has chosen to explore brachytherapy.
+When I met on Monday I was going to offer a date for surgery options for treatment and after discussion has chosen to explore brachytherapy.
 Patient 5.
 This has low - intermediate prostate cancer and had been scheduled for radical prostatectomy (no date in CAH).
 There is no issue with the treatment offered.
 However, is overweight, type II DM, and has had previous endoscopic prostate surgery that would make a radical prostatectomy technically more difficult with poorer outcomes by all measurements (continence, cancer